33Alireza/33Alireza/README.md

 ## 💡 About Me

-I'm a Sofrware Engineer passionate about building intuitive and user-friendly mobile applications.
+I'm a Software Engineer passionate about building intuitive and user-friendly mobile applications.
 I love exploring new technologies and continuously improving my skills in Mobile development. 🖥️💻

 🧠 I specialize in: